FAQs

 INITIATIVES CURRENTLY IN OPERATION:

-✦ Suspended book program: This is inspired by the Italian caffè sospeso model, where customers of a café can anonymously buy a coffee in advance for someone who can’t afford it.
-But with books, instead of coffee!
+Suspended book & coffee program (Good Neighbour Fund): This is inspired by the Italian caffè sospeso model, where customers of a café can anonymously buy a coffee in advance for someone who can’t afford it.
+You can donate to this fund anytime you make a purchase.
+We use it regularly in service of folks in the neighbourhood who don't have funds for a coffee or book.

-✦ Redistribution: Each month, we give a portion of store profits to local community organizations doing important work in our area, with a focus on grassroots and Indigenous-led initiatives.
+Redistribution: Each month, we give a portion of store profits to local community organizations doing important work in our area, with a focus on grassroots and Indigenous-led initiatives.
 Here are some of the programs and organizations we've supported so far:

 FUTURE PLANS: